Where to Stay in Tuscany

 Siena: Rich With History

-Another picturesque town with a lot of cultural and historical treasures, Siena is also a great vantage point from which you can view the undulating and IG-worth Tuscan hills!
+Another picturesque town with many cultural and historical treasures, plus a great vantage point from which you can view the undulating Tuscan hills, is Siena.
 Don’t miss the Campo Square and the Cathedral, Siena’s very own Duomo.

 This Gothic marvel is stunning both in and out, with over 200 years’ worth of Biblical art laid in its floor’s 56 panels!
 If you can’t get enough of the distinct flavors of Sienese art, go to the Museo Civico via the Cortile del Podesta and check out some of the best secular works of art of the 1300s.